microsoft/BuildTourHack/stories/2/211_Centennial.md

 #### Step 6: Debugging your Desktop Bridge app

-In order to fix the crashing bug in the UWP app, you need to be able to debug the various Knowzy projects.
+To fix the crashing bug in the UWP app, you need to be able to debug the various Knowzy projects.
 Let's try to debug the Microsoft.Knowzy.UWP project.

-* Right-click on the Microsoft.Knowzy.UWP project and select **Set as StartUp Project**
+* Right-click the **Microsoft.Knowzy.UWP** project and select **Set as StartUp Project**.

 ![Startup Project](images/211-startup-project.png)